IgniteUI/igniteui-docfx/en/components/accordion.md

 }
 ```

 As you can see, we are going to use [`slideInLeft`]({environment:sassApiUrl}/index.html#mixin-slide-in-left) and [`slideOutRight`]({environment:sassApiUrl}/index.html#mixin-slide-out-right) animations from our [**inbuilt suite of animations**]({environment:sassApiUrl}/index.html#animations) to make the component content appear from the left side and disappear on the right when collapsing the content.
-In the process, we override some of the existing parameters with the specific ones we want to use.
+We further customize the animations by overwriting some of the animations' parameters.

-The sample shows some user information and the key point here is passing the animation settings to the component like:
+The following snippet demonstrates some user information and the key point here is passing the animation settings to the component like:
 `[animationSettings] = "animationSettingsCustom"`

 ```html